Teens Sleeping Too Much, Or Not Enough? Parents Can Help

 - Limit caffeine — even more than you already do.
 After school, many teens grab a soda or an energy drink to power through the rest of the afternoon.
 But this just makes going to bed on time more difficult, which, in turn, makes the next day harder.
 The disruptions add up.
 In the Mott survey, 54 percent of parents had their teens limit caffeine in the evening, notes Clark, although she suggests cutting it back earlier in the day or even completely.

 - Pull back on the crammed schedule.
 This is antithetical to what many parents of high school students and some students themselves think they should do to get into college.
-But does your teen really need to star in the school play, run for student council, and be the starting quarterback for the high school football team?
+But does your teen really need to star in the school play, run for student council and be the starting quarterback for the high school football team?
 "Pick one," says Carskadon.

 - Teach time management.
 If you don't have four hours straight to get homework done at night, break it up into chunks.
 "If you have 45 minutes before your activity, go to the library and get one or two subjects out of the way," Clark suggests.

 - Pursue policy changes.
 Most sleep scientists say it would be healthier for older children to start school later in the morning than most U.S. school districts do.
-The California legislature passed a bill last month requiring most middle schools and high schools to start no earlier than 8:30 a.m. by 2021; it's awaiting the governor's signature.
-But such a change nationally won't come easily.
+The California Legislature passed a bill last month requiring most middle schools and high schools to start no earlier than 8:30 a.m. by 2021, but Gov. Jerry Brown vetoed it on Thursday.
+Such a change nationally won't come easily.
 "The school start time issue is very fraught," Carskadon notes.
-Many teachers are fighting it, and working parents may not be able to shift their schedules and other childcare obligations.
+Many teachers are fighting it, and working parents may not be able to shift their schedules and other child care obligations.

 Meanwhile, Clark and Carskadon say, the most effective thing we parents can do is listen to our kids — talk with them about their sleep challenges and help them set a regular sleep schedule.
 It's never to early (or too late) to find healthy ways to relieve daytime stresses that can disrupt sleep at night, whatever your age.

-Note: An earlier version of this story incorrectly said the California legislation on school start times was awaiting the governor's signature.
-Gov. Jerry Brown vetoed the bill on Thursday.